erc-reveal/erc-reveal.github.io/events.md

 ---

 ### Upcoming Events
 - [International Conference](https://www.erc-reveal.eu/internationalconf/) on ‘The Evolution of Transnational Private Rule-Makers: Understanding Drivers and Dynamics’ - to be held on 03-04 December 2020 at Tilburg University.
-The Conference will be held digitally in case of restrictions to travel and meetings.
+The Conference will be held digitally/ Zoom video webinar.

 ### Highlights/ Past Events
 - [Workshop](https://www.erc-reveal.eu/workshop/) on 'Resilience of Private Collective Action in Finance and Manufacturing: Theoretical Challenges' - held on November 05, 2019.